gitlabhq/gitlabhq/doc/development/code_review.md

 in the investigation and implementation processes as appropriate.
-They may want to reach out to domain experts to discuss different solutions or get an implementation reviewed, to product managers and UX designers to clear up confusion or verify that the end result matches what they had in mind, or to database specialists to get input on the data model or specific queries.
+They may want to reach out to domain experts to discuss different solutions or get an implementation reviewed, to product managers and UX designers to clear up confusion or verify that the end result matches what they had in mind, to database specialists to get input on the data model or specific queries, or to any other developer to get a code review.

-They are also strongly encouraged to get their code reviewed by any other developer as soon as there is any code to review, to get a second opinion on the chosen solution and implementation and an extra pair of eyes looking for bugs, logic problems, or uncovered edge cases, and to ease the job of the maintainer.

 Of course, a maintainer will also make note of any issues with the solution or implementation they may find, but in general will assume that the author is the